BIH-MI/phantom-anonymization/README.md

 ### Maven
 [Maven](https://maven.apache.org/install.html) needs to be installed!

-Since the pipeline used for the anonymization is currently included as jar file in the project, it needs to be manually install into the local Maven repository:
+Since ARX is currently included as jar file in the project, it needs to be manually install into the local Maven repository:

 On Windows run following command in cmd.exe in the root folder of this project:

-`mvn install:install-file -Dfile=lib/privacy-mgmt-anonymization-1.0-SNAPSHOT.jar -DgroupId=BIHMI -DartifactId=privacy-mgmt-anonymization -Dversion=1.0-SNAPSHOT -Dpackaging=jar
+`mvn install:install-file -Dfile=lib/libarx-3.9.1.jar -DgroupId=org.deidentifier.arx -DartifactId=arx -Dversion=3.9.1 -Dpackaging=jar
 `
 ### Lombok
 We use lombok https://projectlombok.org/